-This may sound crazy to the backpackers of today, but back then mobile phones were only for businessmen and “flashpacker” wasn't even a word.
+This may sound baffling to backpackers today, but back then, mobile phones were only for businessmen, and “flashpacker” wasn't even a word.

 The only option for calling home was to buy an international phone card from a local store and wait patiently in a long queue in an internet café to use the phone.
-Nowadays, you'd just use a free app like NobelApp.
+Nowadays, you'd use a free app like NobelApp.

-Or there was the alternative of locating a phone box (remember them?) and making several attempts to dial before realizing that no one was even in.
+Or there was the alternative of locating a phone booth (remember them?) and making several attempts to dial before realizing that no one was even in.

-Thankfully, things have come a long way since then and the age of the smartphone has come to the backpacker's rescue.
+Thankfully, things have come a long way since then, and the age of the smartphone has come to the backpacker's rescue.

-Nowadays, our smartphone seems to be the one thing that we simply can't travel without and is probably the backpacker's most prized possession on the road.
+Nowadays, our smartphone seems to be the one thing we can't travel without and is probably the backpacker's most prized possession on the road.

 Instead, you can make calls straight from your smartphone, or with NobelCom, from your computer too, making for a cheap and easy way to call home.

 You could even call from the top of Ayers Rock to say “Merry Christmas.”
 The possibilities are endless when you can get connected from anywhere.